jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (c) an application under section 41 (transfer of interest in permit):
   (d) a notification under section 41AB (change of control of permit operator of Tier 1 permit):
   (e) an application under section 41C (change of permit operator).

+### Part 6 — Provisions relating to Crown Minerals Amendment Act 2025

+### 42 Transitional application of term Minister
+For the purposes of applying clauses 11 to 20 (subpart 2) of Part 1 of this schedule (which carry over some existing privileges and preserve some repealed Acts),—
+  (a) section 2 of the Petroleum Act 1937 (as preserved by subpart 2 of Part 1 of this schedule) must be applied as if for the definition of Minister the following definition were substituted:
+    - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of the Crown Minerals Act 1991:
+  (b) section 2 of the Iron and Steel Industry Act 1959 (as preserved by subpart 2 of Part 1 of this schedule) must be applied as if for the definition of Minister the following definition were substituted:
+    - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of the Crown Minerals Act 1991:
+  (c) section 5(1) of the Mining Act 1971 (as preserved by subpart 2 of Part 1 of this schedule) must be applied as if for the definition of Minister the following definition were substituted:
+    - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of the Crown Minerals Act 1991:
+  (d) section 2(1) of the Coal Mines Act 1979 (as preserved by subpart 2 of Part 1 of this schedule) must be applied as if for the definition of Minister the following definition were substituted:
+    - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of the Crown Minerals Act 1991:

+### 43 Information provided to chief executive by certain speculative prospectors
+For the purposes of section 90(8), the reference in that subsection to 15 years must be read as 21 years in any case where the non-exclusive petroleum prospecting permit commenced during the period starting on 19 December 2012 and ending on 29 November 2017.

+**Financial securities**

+### 46 Financial securities entered into before commencement
+If a permit holder or licence holder obtained 1 or more financial securities before the commencement of this clause,— (a) the provisions of the principal Act relating to the determination of, and the kind and amount or means of calculating the amount, and conditions, of those financial securities and notification of the Minister’s decision to the permit holder or licence holder, as they read immediately before the commencement of this clause, continue to apply in respect of those financial securities; and
+  (b) the other provisions of this Act, as they read on or after the commencement of this clause, apply in respect of those financial securities with any necessary modification; and
+  (c) if any changes are proposed in relation to any financial securities entered into before the commencement of this clause, sections 89ZL to 89ZO (as they read on and after the commencement of this clause) apply.

+**Ministerial consent required for certain transactions**

+### 47 Requirement for ministerial consent for certain transactions relating to existing privileges: petroleum
+(1) The purpose of this clause is to ensure that, in general,— (a) ministerial consent is required for transfers of licences and participating interests in licences for petroleum and changes of control in licence holders and holders of participating interests in licences for petroleum; and
+  (b) the same rules requiring consent to changes of control and the provision of outgoing guarantees that apply to permits also apply to licences for petroleum; and
+  (c) consents to transfers and changes of control may be conditional on the provision of an outgoing guarantee.
+(2) The following provisions apply with necessary modifications to the transfer of a licence or participating interest in a licence, or a change of control of the holder of the licence or the holder of a participating interest in the licence for petroleum:
+  (a) sections 41AA to 41AF (which relate to requirements for ministerial consent to certain changes):
+  (b) sections 41D to 41I:
+  (c) section 41(6A):
+  (d) subject to paragraphs (a) to (c), the provisions of the Petroleum Act 1937.

+### 48 Certain applications for ministerial consent to transfer
+(1) Subclause (2) applies if an application for ministerial consent to the transfer of all or part of a participating interest in a permit or the transfer of a licence or all or part of a participating interest in a licence (permit or licence A) was determined after 2 December 2021 but before the commencement of this clause.
+(2) The provisions of this Act that applied immediately before the commencement of this clause continue to apply to the former licence or permit holder of permit or licence A or person who formerly held a participating interest in permit or licence A.
+(3) However, on the completion of any subsequent transfer to another person, or a change of control, after the commencement of this clause, the former permit or licence holder of permit or licence A, or the person who formerly held a participating interest in permit or licence A, ceases to be liable under subpart 2 or 3 of Part 1B of this Act, in relation to permit or licence A, in respect of any matter that occurs on or after—
+  (a) the completion of the subsequent transfer; or (b) the change of control.
+(4) For the purposes of this clause, a transfer or change of control is completed on the date the Minister consents to the transfer or change of control.

+### 49 Certain undetermined applications
+(1) Subclause (2) applies if an application for ministerial consent to the transfer of any or all of a participating interest in a permit was made after 13 March 2025 but has not been determined before the commencement of this clause.
+(2) The provisions of this Act that apply on and after the commencement of this clause apply to the transfer.
+(3) Subclause (4) applies if an application for consent to a change of control under section 41AC was made after 13 March 2025 and not determined before the commencement of this clause.
+(4) The provisions of this Act that apply on and after the commencement of this clause apply to the change of control.
+(5) Subclause (6) applies if an application for the Minister’s consent to the transfer of a licence or participating interest in a licence, or the change of control in a licence holder or holder of a participating interest in a licence, has been made after 13 March 2025, but has not been determined before the commencement of this clause.
+(6) The provisions of this Act and, subject to this Act, the Petroleum Act 1937 that apply on and after the commencement of this clause apply to the transfer or change of control.

+### 50 Change of control before commencement
+(1) This clause applies if—
+  (a) there is a change of control (as defined in section 41AA as it read before the commencement of this clause) of a permit participant who is not the permit operator; and
+  (b) that change of control takes effect before the commencement of this clause.
+(2) The provisions of this Act that applied immediately before the commencement of this clause continue to apply in respect of the change of control.

+**Regulations providing for transitional matters**

+### 51 Regulations providing for transitional matters
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations— (a) providing transitional and savings provisions concerning the coming into force of the Crown Minerals Amendment Act 2025 that may be in addition to, or in place of, the transitional and savings provisions in this Part of this schedule:
+  (b) providing that, subject to such conditions as may be specified in the regulations, during a specified transitional period,—
+    (i) specified provisions of this Act (including definitions) do not apply:
+    (ii) specified terms have the meanings given to them by the regulations:
+    (iii) specified provisions repealed, amended, or revoked by the Crown Minerals Amendment Act 2025 continue to apply:
+  (c) providing for any other matters necessary for facilitating or ensuring an orderly transition from the provisions of any enactments replaced by the Crown Minerals Amendment Act 2025.
+(2) No regulations made under this section may be made, or continue in force, later than 2 years after the date of commencement of this section.
+(3) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Schedule 2 — Regulations revoked